14 Convincing Reasons Why Money Can’t Buy Happiness

 13. Money Can’t Buy an Education

-Money can buy you a school education, but it can’t learn for you.
-Knowledge and power come from your experiences and how you use your education.
-The most intelligent person in the world won’t be wealthier if they don’t use their knowledge correctly.
-The key is never to stop learning, not just formal education but real-life education.
+Money can pay for a school education, but it can’t do the learning for you.
+True knowledge and power come from your effort, experiences, and how you apply what you’ve learned.
+The most intelligent person won’t necessarily become wealthy if they don’t use their skills wisely.

 14. Money Won’t Create Purpose